 The principal business of the Company is the acquisition, development, licensing and protection of its intellectual property.
-The Company presently owns six patents covering various telecommunications and data networking technologies.
-The Company is pursuing licensing and strategic business alliances with companies in the industries that manufacture and sell products that make use of the technologies underlying its patents as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.
+The Company presently owns six patents covering various telecommunications and data networking technologies (the "Patent Portfolio").
+The Company is pursuing licensing and strategic business alliances with companies in the industries that manufacture and sell products that make use of the technologies underlying the Patent Portfolio as well as with other users of the technology who benefit directly from the technology including corporate, educational and governmental entities.